Page Contents

 Between these three options from Spyderco, you are sure to find one that will suit your preferences.
 The Endela is the newest in the Spyderco lineup after many knife enthusiasts begged for a size between the Delica and Endura.

-Features include the classic Spydie Hole, FRN handle scales, and VG10 blade steels.
-Add in some jimping on the spine of the blade and a four-way position pocket clip and you have a very versatile pocket knife that will last a lifetime.
+Features include the classic Spydie Hole, FRN handle scales, and VG10 steel.
+Add in some jimping on the spine of the blade and a four-way position pocket clip and you have a very versatile pocket knife that will last a lifetime

 Key Features: